Shirley Blumberg

-Biography
+Education and early career

-Blumberg was born in Cape Town, South Africa, and graduated from the University of Cape Town in 1972.
-She immigrated to Canada in opposition to Apartheid in her home country in 1974, after spending a year in London, England.
-She completed her education in Canada graduating with Honours from the University of Toronto School of Architecture in 1976.
+Blumberg was born in Cape Town, South Africa in 1952.
+In opposition to the apartheid regime in her home country, she immigrated to Canada in 1974, after working for a year in London, England.
+Having started her architectural education at the University of Cape Town, she completed her studies and graduated from the University of Toronto in 1976.